 You may want to try a keyword tool that shows you exactly how popular a search is for a term, the amount of competition, and additional suggestions.
 User-friendly, free tools include:

 - Keyword.IO provides additional suggestions from your original keywords.

 - Google Trends shows the popularity of searches and related search terms.

-- Keywords Everywhere, a free add-on for Chrome shows search volume and competition information of your search terms.
+- WMS Everywhere, a free add-on for Chrome that shows search volume and competition information of your search terms.

 2. Optimize Your Home Page with your Keywords

 Make sure that all of the primary elements of your home page, like your headline, sub-headers that break up topics (H2s and H3s), your call to action, and the content itself use your keywords.
 Your headline should include the keywords you want to rank the highest for, such as your main area of practice, like “Raleigh Divorce Attorney” and sub-headers should be optimized with your keyword and additional keywords you want to rank for.